sikhote/sinclair.tech/public/assets/md/resume.md

 - Created a block component system that worked with an existing CMS for allowing faster and more compliant content creation
 - Helped onboard new software developers
-- Led development for targetted landing pages for new brands and campaigns
+- Led development for targeted landing pages for new brands and campaigns
 - Upgraded all components in various microsites to meet ARIA compliance and reach brand alignment
 - Helped develop the UI for a new checkout experience that upgraded a half decade old design